vassujoseph/Blog/Post_001/ArchLinux-BaseInstallation.md

     ```

 15. ### Final steps. unmount and reboot
   Here we are, the last step...
-We have to run the below command to exit the current instance of ArchLinux we just set up and return to the boot OS.
-Following that we will create the static information about the file system and unmount the file system and finally reboot.
+We have to run the below command to exit the current instance of ArchLinux that we just set up and return to the boot OS.
+Following that we will create the static information about the file system, unmount the file system and then finally reboot.

     ```batch
     exit